 Attendance & Punctuality: Given the nature of this course, attendance is required and adjustments cannot be granted to allow non-attendance.
-However, if you need to seek an Americans with Disabilities Act (ADA) accommodation to request an exception to this attendance policy due to a disability, please contact the Center for Disability and Access (CDA).
-CDA will work with us to determine which, if any, ADA accommodations are reasonable and appropriate.
+However, if you need to seek an exception to this attendance policy please contact me.

 Food & Drink: Please try not to distract others if you choose to eat or drink during class.